AydenJMurray/ZombieGame/README.md

 Clone the repository and create a new virtual environment using the "requirements.txt" file found in the project root directory "ZombieGame".

 To populate the datatbase with example users and data, run the python file "populate_game" found in the "zombie_proj" directory.
+This popualtion script adds a number of "users" to the database, allowing sample data to be displayed on the leaderboards.

+Three users are available to log in as, these users are "bob", "jill" and "jen" and their passwords are their usernames.